 - 1- Pitch: You can pitch the whole instrument up or down up to +-12semitones.
 This affects the tone of the instruments and can be useful to cover other instruments that have a different range. - 2- TRANSPOSE: This is just a MIDI transposing tool, so for example, a value of 2 semitones will play a D instead of a C. If you use the pitch and transpose at the same time, but opposite values, you will hear the correct note and will only change the timbre and range. - 3- The Ensemble will be detailed in the ensemble section below. - 4- The type of controller you use can induce a few internal changes.
 The EWI for example requires some tweaks to play legatos as it does not overlap MIDI notes by default.
 You can select the type of controller you use from the list here. - 5- Next to the controller selection, there is a small dial that controls the reactivity of the controller.
 On some keyboards, for example, the mod wheel can be non-continuous and have small gaps that lead to unnatural-sounding variations.
 To fix this, just increase the value on the dial.
 If you use a breath or wind controller though, make sure this value is set to 0 otherwise it will be hard to get very sharp attacks.
 Selecting the right controller will take care of this value change for you. - 6- You can change the position on the keyboard of the few keyswitches we use.
 Here is what the keyswitches do: - C1 will play a key noise.
 There is already an automatic key sound with legatos and new notes, but sometimes players press some keys in between or before phrases.
-The key noise volume responds to velocity. - C#1 will trigger a fall from any note you are playing. - D#1 will trigger a rise from any note you are playing. - E1 will repeat the note you are currently playing, this is known as "static tonguing" - F1 will produce a bend half a semitone downwards. - F#1 will produce a bend half a semitone upwards.
+The key noise volume responds to velocity. - C#1 will trigger a fall from any note you are playing. - D#1 will trigger a rise from any note you are playing. - E1 will repeat the note you are currently playing, either as part of a continuous sound (this is known as "static tonguing"), or as separate notes, which can be very effective in playing multi-tongued notes. - F1 will produce a bend half a semitone downwards. - F#1 will produce a bend half a semitone upwards. - A1 will play a 'breath' sound.
+Real players usually take a deep breath before a long phrase, or when there is enough of a gap between phrases.
+The volume of the breath sound responds to velocity and modulation.